…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 people heard teaching and testimonies,

-… & saw people healed, the demonised set free, lives transformed,
+… & they saw people healed, the demonised set free, lives transformed,

 an experience, … and encounter with Jesus.